 - An explanation of the member’s right to ask for a formulary exception; and

 - A description of the formulary exception process.

 What is the Copay for Temporary Medication?

 The copay for the approved temporary medication will be based on one of our approved formulary tiers.
 The cost-sharing for a non-formulary drug provided during the transition period will be the same as the cost-sharing charged for non-formulary medications that are approved under a coverage exception.
 Cost-sharing for formulary drugs subject to PA, ST, or QL that are provided during the transition will be provided at the same cost-sharing that would apply once the PA, ST, or QL is met.

-Copays for members who are eligible for “Extra Help” (A Medicare program to help people with limited income and resources pay Medicare prescription drug program costs, such as premiums, deductibles, and coinsurance) during the transition period, will never exceed the copay maximums set by Centers for Medicare & Medicaid Services for low-income members.
+Copays for members who are eligible for “Extra Help” (a Medicare program to help people with limited income and resources pay Medicare prescription drug program costs, such as premiums, deductibles, and coinsurance) during the transition period will never exceed the copay maximums set by the Centers for Medicare & Medicaid Services for low-income members.